 When vacuum distillation is selected

-- Vacuum distillation is select when the product is heat sensitive and get decompose at temperature below boling point.
-In such situation vacuum distillation is used to separate/ remove selected solvent or compound from the product
+- Vacuum distillation is select when the product is heat sensitive and get decomposes at a temperature below boiling point.
+In such a situation vacuum distillation is used to separate/ remove the selected solvent or compound from the product

-E.g. Let us understand this purpose of vacuum distillation using and example.
+E.g. Let us understand the purpose of vacuum distillation using an example.

-Suppose you have a product whose wet cake (after centrifugation) you need to dry it to remove traces of methylene chloride.
-The boling point of MDC is 39.6 °C. But you know that the product is heat sensitive and it get degrade at 30 °C. So in this case, you will use vacuum tray dryer in place of tray dryer as the temperature required for the removal of traces of MDC in vacuum tray dryer will be less the the product degrade temperature i.e. 30 °C.
+- Suppose you have a product whose wet cake (after centrifugation) you need to dry it to remove traces of methylene chloride.
+The boiling point of MDC is 39.6 °C. But you know that the product is heat sensitive and it get degrade at 30 °C. So in this case, you will use a vacuum tray dryer in place of the tray dryer as the temperature required for the removal of traces of MDC in the vacuum tray dryer will be less the product degrade temperature i.e. 30 °C.

-2. If the temperature require for the distillation system is very high then in this case you can go for the use of vacuum distillation which will help you to use economical utility like steam.
+- If the temperature required for the distillation system is very high then, in this case, you can go for the use of vacuum distillation which will help you to use an economical utility like steam.

-3. It reduces undesirable side reactions, if taking place.
+- It reduces undesirable side reactions if taking place.

-4. System requires fewer stages or lower reflux ratio, as relative volatility increases with decrease in operating pressure.
+- The system requires fewer stages or a lower reflux ratio, as relative volatility increases with a decrease in operating pressure.

-This was the article on when vacuum distillation is used and application of vacuum distillation.
-Hope you had now a clear idea on When vacuum distillation is selected.
-If you have any problem then feel free to use comment section and if you have some addition to the article then share with everyone by explaining in the comment section.
+This was the article on when vacuum distillation is used and the application of vacuum distillation.
+Hope you had now a clear idea of When vacuum distillation is selected.
+If you have any problems then feel free to use the comment section and if you have some addition to the article then share with everyone by explaining in the comment section.